gingerhome/gingee/docs/ai-context/ai-context.md

 <a name="module_cache"></a>

 ## cache
-Provides a secure interface for caching data within the GingerJS application context. <b>IMPORTANT:</b> Requires explicit permission to use the module.
+Provides a secure interface for caching data within the Gingee application context. <b>IMPORTANT:</b> Requires explicit permission to use the module.
 See docs/permissions-guide for more details.

 * [cache](#module_cache)